pragsmike/PromptCritical/docs/evo-population-bootstrapping.md

 Once `gen-0` exists, you can begin the main cycle:
 1. Run `pcrit evaluate --generation 0 ...` to run the initial population in a contest and get fitness scores.
 2. Run `pcrit select ...` to use those scores to choose the survivors, which creates `gen-001`.
-3. Run `pcrit vary ...` on the `gen-001` population to breed new candidates, which creates `gen-002`.
+3. Run `pcrit vary ...` on the `gen-001` population to breed new candidates.
 4. Repeat the cycle.

-## Example Prompts for Bootstrapping
+## Reviewing the Scaffold Prompts

-These are examples of the kinds of prompts you would place in your `seeds/` directory.
+The `pcrit init` command generates the following kinds of prompts in your `seeds/` directory to get you started.

 ### Meta-Prompt Design